 If you were overpaid pandemic unemployment benefits, you may have rights under a class action settlement.

-If you believe you are covered by the settlement, update your contact information with DWS immediately.
+If you believe you are covered by the settlement, contact DWS today.

-To apply for a waiver, individuals will answer these questions: “What is the reason you are requesting a waiver?” and “Would repaying the overpayment cause a financial hardship?”
+To apply for a waiver, individuals will answer these two simple yes-or-no questions: “Were you at fault for the overpayment?” and “Would repaying the overpayment cause a financial hardship?”
 After an individual applies for a waiver, DWS will notify them if the waiver has been granted or not.
 An individual whose application for a waiver is denied can appeal the denial.

 A waiver may not forgive all of the overpayment an individual owes, because DWS can only waive federal pandemic benefits, not regular state unemployment benefits.

-Any amount of overpayment that DWS waives will never have to be paid back.
+Any amount that DWS waives will never have to be paid back.

 Some individuals who receive waivers have already paid back some money to DWS.
 Sometimes they paid money directly to DWS.
 Sometimes DWS deducted from their benefits or tax refunds.
 If DWS has already collected back some of the money from someone whose overpayment is waived, DWS will refund the money it took.